Spatiotemporal Besov Priors for Bayesian Inverse Problems: Background on Besov priors for Inverse Problems

 \subsection{Bayesian Inverse Problems}

 We consider the inverse problem of recovering an unknown parameter $u\in \mbX$ from a noisy observation $y\in \mbY$ based on the following Bayesian model

 where both $\mbX$ and $\mbY$ are separable Banach spaces, $\mG:\mbX \to \mbY$ is a forward mapping from the parameter space $\mbX$ to the data space $\mbY$, and $\eta\in \mbY$ denotes the random noise whose distribution $\mbQ_0$ is independent from the prior $\Pi$.
-We assume the conditional $y|u$ is distributed according to the measure $\mbQ_u\ll \mbQ_0$ for $u$ $\Pi$-almost surely (a.s.), and hence define the potential (negative log-likelihood) function $\Phi:\mbX\times\mbY\to\mbR$:
+We assume the conditional $y|u$ is distributed according to the measure $\mbQ_u\ll \mbQ_0$ for $u$, $\Pi$-almost surely (a.s.), and hence define the potential (negative log-likelihood) function $\Phi:\mbX\times\mbY\to\mbR$:

-The objective of Bayesian inverse problem is to seek the posterior solution of $u|y$ whose distribution, denoted as $\Pi^y$, according to the Bayes' theorem \citep{stuart10,dashti2017}, satisfies the requirement that if $0< Z:=\int_{\mbX} \exp(-\Phi(u; y)) \Pi(d u) < +\infty$ for $y$ $\mbQ_0$-a.s., then
+The objective of Bayesian inverse problem is to seek the posterior solution of $u|y$ whose distribution, denoted as $\Pi(\cdot|y)$, according to the Bayes' theorem \citep{ dashti2017}, satisfies the requirement that if $0< Z:=\int_{\mbX} \exp(-\Phi(u; y)) \Pi(d u) < +\infty$ for $y$ $\mbQ_0$-a.s., then

 The forward operator $\mG$ could be linear or nonlinear, possibly encoding physical information represented by a system of ordinary or partial differential equations (ODE/PDE).
-The resulted posterior $\Pi^y$ is usually non-Gaussian with a complicated geometric structure even if a Gaussian prior $\Pi=\GP(0,\mC)$ is adopted.
+The resulted posterior $\Pi(\cdot|y)$ is usually non-Gaussian with a complicated geometric structure even if a Gaussian prior $\Pi=\GP(0,\mC)$ is adopted.
 When there are sparse data but the targets are high-dimensional, the inverse problems are ill-posed.
-Proper prior information is crucial to induce well-defined solutions \citep{engl1996regularization}.
-In a plethora of applications such as image deblurring \citep{ schmidt2011bayesian} and CT reconstruction \citep{Pasha_2023}, methods are developed with priors that are sparse \citep{calvetti2020sparse}, and/or have sparse gradients \citep{Lassas_2009, dashti2017} to preserve the sharp edge features.
-In this work we focus on Besov-type priors \citep{Lassas_2009}.
+Proper prior information is crucial to induce well-defined solutions.